Persistent Thoughts, Arguments and Symbols

 “Black Cross Mythologies” In the series of paintings, I address the argument of ancient religious mythologies that the concept of "faith" is evidence to prove the validity of various religious ideas.
 Bertrand Russell's parable of the celestial teapot has been incorporated into the painting titled "Black Cross Mythologies – Celestial Teapot."
 The parable's theory is that one can have the same steadfast belief that a teapot is orbiting the solar system as they can have in any other religious idea, as either argument only requires "faith" as validation.

 "Black Cross Mythology - Creation" Acrylic / Canvas 30" x 40"

 "Black Cross Mythology - Wo-Man" Acrylic / Canvas 30" x 40"

-Another idea that drives this body of work is developing groups of paintings that interact with each other.
-Although these paintings are composed to have an aesthetic and content that allows each work to stand on its own, it is also intended that grouped together the paintings’ impact and significance is intensified.
-I am intrigued with the idea that these paintings at some point may never be seen together again.
-They may reside in different locations yet they will always be joined together by the intentional intertwined relationship that allows these paintings to communicate something bigger when they are together then when they are apart.
+"Red Dot, Green Dot," these two paintings, along with the other work in this selection, another idea drives this body of work is developing groups of paintings that interact with each other.
+These paintings have an aesthetic and content that stands on its own.
+It is also intended that grouped together, the paintings' impact and significance are intensified.
+I am intrigued by the idea that these paintings, at some point, may never be seen together again.
+They may reside in different locations, yet they will always be joined together by the intentional intertwined relationship that allows these paintings to communicate something more significant when they are together than when they are apart.

-Conceptually the idea is to see paintings as if they were stills from a film where the compositional elements (the cast of characters) move and change, reinvent themselves or new characters might enter the frame.
-The paintings are realized as if they were out-takes from a film of random thoughts from a nonlinear thinker.
+Conceptually the idea is to see paintings as if they were stills from a film where the compositional elements (the cast of characters) move and change, reinvent themselves, or new characters might enter the frame.
+The paintings are realized as if they were out-takes from a film.